benjackson33/tic-tac-toe/README.md

 https://benjackson33.github.io/tic-tac-toe/

 - Feel like rocking out while you play, button's top left.
-Or chill out with some ocean sounds.
+Or chill out with some ocean sounds, same spot.
 Stay mellow.
 - Click on a square to start, surfer goes first
 - Once the game is finished, hit the play again button, bro.